pytorch/vision/docs/source/io.rst

 -------------------

-In addition to the :mod:`read_video` function, we provide a high-performance low-level API for more fine-grained control compared to the old API.
+In addition to the :mod:`read_video` function, we provide a high-performance low-level API for more fine-grained control compared to the `read_video` function.
 We expose it to users using TORCHBIND C++ registration, and allow users to access it via :mod:`torch.classes` import or via :mod:`torchvision.io`.
 For example